blockworks-foundation/mango-feeds/service-mango-orderbook/README.md

 # service-mango-orderbook

-This module parses bookside accounts and exposes L2 data and updates on a websocket
+This module parses bookside accounts and exposes L2 and L3 data and updates on a websocket

 Public API: `https://api.mngo.cloud/orderbook/v1/`